Vicente Nebrada

 Vicente Balbino Nebreda Arias (Caracas, Venezuela, March 31, 1920 – ibid, May 26, 2002) was a choreographer and dancer who was considered a Venezuelan pioneer for dance during the 1940s.
 He was part of the Cátedra de Ballet del Liceo Andrés Bello, the first attempt at a formal dance school in the country.
 Later on, he danced with Ballet Nacional de Venezuela, the first long term professional company.
 Nebrada was also one of the first Venezuelan dancers to have an international career, he worked with Roland Petit’s company in France, the Joffrey Ballet, the Harkness Ballet in the United States, and Ballet Nacional de Cuba.
 His extensive career as a choreographer began in 1958, when he began his professional career, and ended with the creation of his version of The Nutcracker in 1996.
 He created 61 original choreographies and adaptations of universally classic repertoires for diverse companies all over the world.

-In 1975 Nebrada helped found the International Ballet of Caracas and became their artistic director and resident choreographer in 1977.
-In 1984 he became the artistic director of the National Ballet of Caracas where he remained until his death due to leukemia in 2002.
+In 1975, Nebrada helped found the International Ballet of Caracas and became their artistic director and resident choreographer in 1977.
+In 1984, he became the artistic director of the National Ballet of Caracas, where he remained until his death due to leukemia in 2002 at age 72.
 His dances have been performed by Ballet Hispanico, American Ballet Theatre, Joffrey Ballet of Chicago, National Ballet of Canada, Berlin Opera Ballet, English National Ballet, Australian Ballet and the Universal Ballet of Korea.